-Hub City Transit Review and Comment Period December 19th to January 20th.
 In compliance with FTA regulations, MPO and HCT are conducting a full update to their Title VI Plan which outlines how identified low-income, limited English proficient and minority populations are served by their transit services.
+The draft will be available for review and comments from Thursday, December 19, 2019 through Monday, January 20, 2020.

-Draft plans are available at the HCT transit facilities in Hattiesburg, the MPO offices at 308 Newman Street Hattiesburg, MS 39401 and online at www.hattiesburg.com/hct.
+Draft plans are available at the HCT transit facility at 1001 S. Tipton Street, Hattiesburg, MS 39401, the MPO offices at 308 Newman Street Hattiesburg, MS 39401 and online at www.hattiesburgms.com/hct.
 The public is encouraged to participate in the development process by reviewing the draft plan, discussing it with the planning team and/or providing written comment for consideration.
-Request an emailed copy of the draft, ask questions and submit your feedback these ways:

-- By phone 601-545-6325

-- Email to mpo@hattiesburgms.com
+Individuals who do not have use of a computer are encouraged to visit their local public library for access to the World Wide Web.
+To request a copy of the draft, ask questions and submit your feedback, please contact the MPO office by phone at (601) 545-6325, by email at mpo@hattiesburgms.com or by mail to the address below:

-- Mailed or in person: 308 Newman Street, Hattiesburg, MS 39401
+City of Hattiesburg MPO Division 308 Newman Street Hattiesburg, MS 39401